littlehifive/yp_hr_analytics/README.md

   - `hr_analytics_performance.ipynb`: Python code for predicting performance in a Jupyter Notebook

   - `hr_analytics.ipynb`: Python code for predicting hiring in a Jupyter Notebook

+  - `analysis/additional_pred_analysis.Rmd` and `analysis/additional_pred_analysis.html`: R code for regression analysis (to interpret individual parameters and their p-values)

+  - `analysis/additional_cor_analysis.py`: Python code for generating the predicted values for the two outcomes using a existing application dataset, and calculate their correlation (r = 0.38).

 **Note**: